Sumanth-Dev/Hello-World/README.md

 # Hello-World - In Java

-How I learned and built this First Java Repository.
+How I learned and built this First Java Repository?

 1. Initialised Java IntelliJ Project & Created an empty git repository by == VCS -> Enable Version Control Integration -> Select Git.
 2. .gitignore file is created by == Right-click on the Project structure -> New -> File -> .gitignore